 Funded initially by seed money from Breeders’ Cup Ltd., The Jockey Club, and Keeneland Association Inc., the TAA is supported by owners, trainers, breeders, racetracks, aftercare professionals, and other industry groups.

-Since 2012, the TAA has granted more than $10.8 million to accredited aftercare organizations.
+Since 2012, the TAA has granted more than $10.8 million to accredited aftercare organizations and 7,000 Thoroughbreds have been retrained, rehomed, or retired by accredited organizations.

-Currently, 64 organizations (with approximately 180 facilities and 7,000 horses) hold TAA accreditation.
+Currently, 64 organizations with approximately 180 facilities hold TAA accreditation.

 - The TAA’s Code of Standards and accreditation process have been reviewed and approved by the American Humane Association and the American Association of Equine Practitioners.